grafana/google-sheets-datasource/docs/sources/configure.md

 1. Choose one of these options:
    - **Select Spreadsheet ID** (JWT authentication only): If you're using Google JWT File authentication, click the control to select a spreadsheet from the list.
 The list shows all spreadsheets that the service account has access to.
    - **Enter a spreadsheet ID**: Manually enter the spreadsheet ID from the spreadsheet URL.
-   - **Paste a spreadsheet URL**: Paste the full spreadsheet URL, and the ID will be automatically extracted.
+   - **Paste a spreadsheet URL**: Paste the full spreadsheet URL, and the ID is automatically extracted.

-When you create a new query, the default spreadsheet ID will be pre-filled in the **Spreadsheet ID** field of the query editor.
+When you create a new query, the default spreadsheet ID is pre-filled in the **Spreadsheet ID** field of the query editor.

 {{< admonition type="note" >}}
 The default spreadsheet ID is optional.
 If not set, you'll need to specify the spreadsheet ID for each query manually.